Social Work Licensing Guide

-There are four common levels of licensure across states which indicate the licensed social worker’s level of education and training and whether or not they provide clinical services.
-This guide provides general information about each common level of licensure.
+This guide provides general information about how to get a social work license.
 However, licensure levels and requirements differ significantly by state.
-Some states grant licenses to seasoned human service professionals with associates degrees or high school education.
-Other states only grant licenses to master’s level social workers.
-Because of the significant differences in licensure levels and the varied requirements to obtain and maintain a social work license in each state, it is very important to research social work licensure in your state.
-The most common levels of licensure are discussed below.
+Some states grant licenses to seasoned human service professionals with an associate degree or high school education.
+Other states only grant licenses to master's-level social workers.
+Due to the significant differences among states, each candidate should research social work licensure in their intended state of practice.
+We cover the most common levels of licensure below.

 Educational Requirements for Social Work Licensure